 The first installment of the Left Behind series, also titled Left Behind, was published in 1995.
 Fifteen more books followed.
 Book 10 debuted at the top of the New York Times best-seller list in 2002, and seven other novels in the series reached the top of the charts.

 The books follow a core group of characters who were “left behind” after all the Christians on Earth vanish.
 Some of them quickly become Christians and start an evangelization movement.
-Some also become involved with plots to protect believers and resist the globalist one-world government, which eventually requires citizens to take the “mark of the beast” in order to be able to participate in trade and obtain food.
+Some also become involved with plots to protect believers and resist the globalist one-world government, which eventually requires citizens to take the “mark of the beast” to participate in trade and obtain food.
 The believers are largely forced to operate underground, working to convert as many people as possible until time runs out, always in the face of danger and death.

-Reading Left Behind, revering martyrs throughout history and around the world, rocking out to “Jesus Freak,” weeping to “This Is Your Time” — alone, none of these activities necessarily lead to the martyrdom hysteria Rosin reported and many people who were teenagers then remember.
+Reading Left Behind, revering martyrs throughout history and around the world, rocking out to “Jesus Freak,” weeping to “This Is Your Time” — alone, none of these activities necessarily lead to the martyrdom hysteria Rosin that reported and that many people who were teenagers then remember.

-But combined with the potency of real (or real enough) homegrown martyrs like Rachel Scott and Cassie Bernall — ordinary teenagers who thought about boys and struggled with their faith and were “sold out” for Jesus — it’s easy to see how a teenager like Tina Leonard might feel like God laid it on her heart that she’d be martyred.
+But combined with the potency of real (or real enough) homegrown martyrs like Rachel Scott and Cassie Bernall — ordinary teenagers who thought about boys and struggled with their faith and were “sold out” for Jesus — it’s easy to see how a teenager like Tina Leonard might feel like God laid it on her heart that she would be martyred.
 Maybe not at school.
 Maybe not on the mission field.
-Maybe it would only be during the dark days before the rapture takes Christians away from the days of tribulation.
+Maybe it would only be during the dark days before the rapture took Christians away from the days of tribulation.
 But it would happen, Leonard believed.
 And it was going to be “awesome.”